0Miquel/Pytorch-training-toolkit/README.md

 ├── config.yaml             # config.yaml calls one .yaml file for
 ├── dataset                 # every module inside the schema │   ├── MNIST.yaml          # the .yaml files inside every module
-│   └── cifar10.yaml        # specify the configuration of that module
+│   └── cifar10.yaml        # specifies the configuration of that module
 ├── model
 │   ├── resnet.yaml
 │   └── ...